zcattacz/alasql_wiki/Getting-started.md

-alasql is a main variable of module.
-You can use it immediatly as default database
+`alasql` is the only global variable of themodule.
+You can use it immediately as default database

 In browser:
 ```html